-Take a look at Randstad's 2019 Salary Guide to see how your offer compares to national averages.
+Take a look at Randstad's salary guide to see how your offer compares to national averages.
 But since salaries are sure to vary by region, it's a good idea to check out our salary calculator for up-to-date pay rate data for your specific area.

 3. identify the top skills for devops developers

 The skills and specialties of a DevOps developer can vary widely based on a business's needs, so it's absolutely critical that employers know precisely what they're looking for in their search.
 Get together with the hiring manager and senior leaders from your DevOps squad to discern which skills, experience and certifications are required to fulfill this role, as well as which would be ideal.

 Perhaps you require a developer with robust experience in the finance and insurance industries.
 Or maybe your company's developers both create and support products, making debugging a major component of the job.
 Are you in need of a Unix pro?
 Someone who specializes in Java?
 Or someone proficient in a variety of scripting languages?
 The answers to these questions (and more) will serve to guide the course of your search.

 (Tip: Remember to think about the future, too.
 You're not hiring just for the projects of today, but the development of products for tomorrow.)